Computer Vision in Healthcare: Transformation is Here

 Industry Challenges in Healthcare

 The National Institutes of Health offer public access to diverse machine learning and computer vision datasets like DeepLesion, OASIS, and ChestX-ray8.
 These resources, while valuable, are part of a broader landscape.
-Numerous renowned open datasets exist, addressing healthcare challenges and advancing research at the intersection of machine learning and computer vision.
+Numerous renowned open datasets exist, addressing healthcare challenges and advancing research at the intersection of machine learning and computer vision for healthcare.

 • One major challenge is interoperability, where different systems and devices struggle to communicate and share data effectively.
 This hampers seamless patient care and slows down medical research.